-What Makes Our Majka Nourishing Lactation Protein Powder Effective?
+How Our Majka Nourishing Lactation Protein Powder Helps Increase Milk Supply

 However, our powder provides so much more than just protein.
 While protein is important, it's recommended that new moms take in a wide variety of nutrients as well.
 With just one scoop of our powder, your body will be supplied with a complete postnatal vitamin and tons of essential nutrients.

 Women who are breastfeeding require nearly twice as much protein as non-pregnant, non-nursing women in order to maximize healthy milk supply.

 Our organic Majka protein blend incorporates three organic vegan sources, including Organic Pea Protein, Organic Rice Protein, and Organic Chia Seed Protein which are all carefully third party tested for heavy metals.

 Majka Lactation Blend

 Galactagogues in our natural lactation blend have been used for centuries and are said to counter mineral loss and soon after consumption.

 Our signature Lactation Blend contains organic ginger root, turmeric root extract, sesame seed, caraway seed, clove flower, and fennel seed.